OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 ## Completed Exercises

 Finished solutions are provided in the [Demos](./Demos) folder if you get stuck.
-If you want to run any of the finished solutions, clone the repository, run **npm install** (from the directory of the finished solution), then **npm run start** and follow the steps to [Side-load and Test the Office add-in](#SideLoadTestAddins).
+If you want to run any of the finished solutions, clone the repository, run **npm install** (from the directory of the finished solution), then **npm run start** and follow the steps to [Sideload and Test the Office Add-in](#SideLoadTestAddins).

-All three exercises in this lab build the same Excel Stock Portfolio solution so developers can compare the experience building Office add-ins with different modern JavaScript tools and frameworks.
+All three exercises in this lab build the same Excel Stock Portfolio solution so developers can compare the experience building Office Add-ins with different modern JavaScript tools and frameworks.
 The add-in will allow the user to get real-time stock quotes and manage a portfolio in an Excel table.
-User's will have the ability to add, delete, and refresh stocks.
+Users will have the ability to add, delete, and refresh stocks.
 Additionally, the add-in checks for an existing portfolio upon opening and (if found) reads the stocks out of the worksheet.

 ![Excel Portfolio Add-in](./Images/ExcelPortfolio.gif)